khizarfarooq30/Simple-Player-Controller/README.md

 ### Player Movement

-This project implements player movement using two different scripts:
+The player movement is implemented using different scripts:

-- **PlatformerPlayerController**: Handles movement for a platformer-style character.
+- **PlatformerPlayerController**: Provides movement for a platformer-style character with the ability to jump and dash.
-- **UfoMover**: Controls movement for a UFO-like character.
+- **UfoMover**: Controls movement for a UFO-like character, allowing smooth directional movement and rotation.

-Both scripts provide smooth movement mechanics and allow for customization of speed and rotation.

 ### Cloning Mechanism

 The project includes a cloning mechanic implemented with the following scripts:

 - **CloneObject**: Represents a cloned object in the game world.
-It handles behaviors such as shrinking and fading.
+It handles behaviors such as shrinking, fading, and applying visual effects.
 - **CloneController**: Manages the spawning and behavior of clones.
 It allows for the creation of multiple clones with adjustable parameters.

+### Visual Feel

+- **SquishAndStretch**: Adds squash and stretch effect to the player character based on its velocity, enhancing visual feedback during movement.
+- **Spark Particle Effects**: Adds extra feel to the dash effect and clone effect.

 ## Usage